 I hate the word ‘vibe’ but I’m not sure what other word to use.
 Amsterdam just has a nice ‘vibe’ – a good feel, a cracking atmosphere… you get the idea.
 It feels cosy and it feels relaxed and, no, I don’t think that’s because of the constant whiff of weed lingering in the streets.

 Meandering around Amsterdam, I felt welcomed, safe and almost like I was in a home from home.
+That’s why it’s one of the best European cities for solo travellers.
 Without further ado, here are my top ten tips for those looking to visit Amsterdam for the first time.

 As long as it’s not torrential rain, I’d highly recommend getting around Amsterdam on two wheels.
 In Amsterdam, there are bikes everywhere.
 It’s by far the most popular form of transport, with dedicated cycling lanes to make it as easy as possible.